-The original research methodology included four phases over a five years 2013 and 2017.
-A fifth and sixth phase was added, resulting in the publication of this white paper - a second edition to the original Unpacking Collaborative Bidding white paper.
+The original research methodology included four phases over five years -2013 to 2017.
+A fifth and sixth phase was added, resulting in the publication of this white paper -a second edition to the original Unpacking Collaborative Bidding white paper.

 Phase 1 included interviews with sourcing practitioners, consultants and lawyers that specialize in outsourcing to identify weaknesses with existing competitive bidding methods.
 The goal was to identify if (and how) the landscape is changing in strategic sourcing of complex outsourcing initiatives.